mainmatter/playbook/src/development-process/README.md

   for a particular topic
-- Prepare well-written [issues](#issues) for each of the identified tasks or [spikes](#spikes) for tasks that require more research in order to be ready to be adressed
+- Prepare well-written [issues](#issues) for each of the identified tasks or [spikes](#spikes) for tasks that require more research in order to be ready to be addressed
 - Make sure all of the preconditions are met in order to be able to work on each issue, e.g. all necessary assets have been delivered, translations are ready or legal implications have been checked, etc.
-- Prioritize the issues so it is clear which ones need to be worked on first; in reality priorities will often overlap and the expected effort, potential deadlines for individual tasks etc. also need to be taken into account when defining the order in which tasks should be worked on
+- Prioritize the issues so it is clear which ones need to be worked on first; in reality priorities will often overlap and the expected effort, potential deadlines for individual tasks, etc. also need to be taken into account when defining the order in which tasks should be worked on

 > We use the term _"issue"_ to refer to descriptions of tasks as they are kept